Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Quantum Classical Hybrid Viterbi Decoder

 \section{Quantum Classical Hybrid Viterbi Decoder}

 We map the Viterbi decoding problem into its variational quantum counterpart.
-To design the quantum circuit which essentially evaluates the cost function, we need to construct the cost and mixer Hamiltonians.
-These two must be non-commuting with each other.
-If $H_f$ and $H_m$ does not commute, they does not posses simultaneous eigenstates.
-This ensures a change in amplitudes of the initial state on time evolution.
+To design the quantum circuit which essentially evaluates the cost function, we need to construct the cost and the mixer Hamiltonian such that they do not commute.
+In Eq \ref{eq:param_unitary}, their non-commuting nature ensures a change in amplitudes of the initial state on time evolution.